-From Shirley MacLaine's book, Above The Line:
+From Shirley MacLaine's recent book, Above The Line:

 "I had what is called TMJ.
-I had heard that term...This condition results in muscle contractions which are a factor in approximately 80 percent of all pain related to back and spine.
-Some seventy-five million Americans are affected by TMJ syndrome, but only about 5 percent of all TMJ patients are actually diagnosed correctly and treated...I am one of them.
-Luckily, I found Dr. Bill Wolfe in Albuquerque, New Mexico, a mercury-free dentist who constructed a customized splint that I wear over the top of my lower teeth to alter the way the upper and lower jaw fit together to stabilize my entire spinal column.
+I had heard that term.
+Temporomandibular joint syndrome refers to a malposition of the respective jaw structures and associated muscles.
+This condition results in muscle contractions which are a factor in approximately 80 percent of all pain related to back and spine.
+Some seventy-five million Americans are affected by TMJ syndrome, but only about 5 percent of all TMJ patients are actually diagnosed correctly and treated for their problem.
+I am one of them.
+Luckily I found Dr. Bill Wolfe in Albuquerque, New Mexico, a mercury-free dentist who constructed a customized splint that I wear over the top of my lower teeth to alter the way the upper and lower jaw fit together to stabilize my entire spinal column.
 I wear it twenty-four hours a day except when eating.
 Thanks to the brilliance of Dr. Wolfe, my long-standing back pain and neck pain, the result of decades of overuse as a dancer, has resolved itself.
 I'm achieving long-term correction and stability of my spine and enjoying dramatic relief of my chronic pain that I was convinced was going to require surgical intervention.
 Instead, perhaps the creative expression from my voice had to be balanced with the earth-plane stability of my teeth and muscles in my mouth."